kollective-networks/kltv.kombine/doc/api.md

  Kombine main class

 ##### M:Kltv.Kombine.KombineMain.Main
  Kombine Parameters: mkb [parameters] [action] [action parameters] [parameters] They are optional and can be any of the following: -ksdbg: Script will include debug information so script debugging will be possible -ksrb or -ksrebuild: Script will be rebuilded even if it is cached -ko:silent or -ko:s : Output will be silent -ko:normal or -ko:n : Output will be normal -ko:verbose or -ko:v : Output will be verbose -ko:debug or -ko:d : Output will be debug -kfile: Indicates which script file we should execute (default kombine.csx) [action] Action to be executed.
-If not specified the default action is "khelp" The action is used to specify which function in the script should be called after evaluation but there are some reserved actions for the tool itself which cannot be used for the scripts: kversion: Shows tool version and exit khelp: Show this help and exit kconfig: Manages the tool configuration (check on config) kcache: Manages the tool cache (check on cache) [action parameters] They are optional and belongs to the specified action.
+If not specified the default action is "khelp" The action is used to specify which function in the script should be called after evaluation but there are some reserved actions for the tool itself which cannot be used for the scripts: kversion: Shows tool version and exit khelp: Show this help and exit kconfig: Manages the tool configuration (not yet implemented) kcache: Manages the tool cache (not fully implemented) [action parameters] They are optional and belongs to the specified action.
 In case of scripts,they are passed to the executed function as parameters.
  -------------------------------------------------------------------------------------------------------------
 ##### M:Kltv.Kombine.KombineMain.RunScript(System.String,System.String,System.String[],System.Boolean)
  Executes one script